Newsletter

 BASC Projects

 The articles in this newsletter reflect the work that BASC has been doing on these fronts over the last year.
-To begin, we are pleased to present two adapted versions of published articles by Global Asia that are a part of our “Middle Power Strategies for High-Tech Industries Project.”
-In the first, I join BASC Deputy Director Andrew Reddie in examining the new reality of economic statecraft in the 21st Century and illustrating that economic statecraft is very much alive.
-In the second, Assistant Director Margaret Kenney discusses intellectual property as national security by studying the case of artificial intelligence in the Indo-Pacific.
+To begin, we are pleased to present an adapted version of a published article by Asia and the Global Economy that is a part of our “New Economic Statecraft Project.”
+I join BASC Deputy Director Andrew Reddie in examining the new reality of economic statecraft in the twenty-first century and its unique consequences for international institutions.

 Research Analyses